INSTRUCTOR: Tim Hawkins

 College Algebra (MATH1111)

-This course introduces the principles of computer programming.
+This course introduces the principles of computer programming and will cover the first 9 chapters of the textbook.
 Emphasis is on the design and teaching of correct well-structured algorithms using appropriate control structures with simple data types and data structures.

 Student Learning Outcomes: Upon completion of this course, the student should be able to:

-Tests: Three chapter tests will be given over the term.
-The average of the three tests will represent 60% of the class grade.
+Tests: Two chapter tests will be given over the term.
+The average of the two tests will represent 60% of the class grade.

 Grade Average Course Grade